jessicadigital/social-feed/readme.md

 - Get the most recent posts of a user
 - Get a specific item based on an ID
-- Implemented media: Twitter, Facebook, Instagram
+- Implemented media: Facebook, Instagram, Pinterest, Twitter, YouTube
 - Returns items in simple format
 - Gets information (id, service, thumbnail) on attached video/images from: youtube, vine, instagram, vimeo
 - Get an id from an url of a post